Optical Sampling Engine

 Advanced Features and Benefits

-The Optical Sampling Engine (OSE) offers two frequency coupled lasers at unknown compactness and robustness for sampling and ASOPS applications.
+The Optical Sampling Engine (OSE) offers two frequency coupled lasers at unprecedented compactness and robustness for sampling and ASOPS applications.

 |Repetition Rate||100 MHz|